xwmx/nb/README.md

 Since `nb` works directly on plain-text files organized in normal system directories in normal git repositories, it is a very close digital analogue to physical zettelkasten note taking.
-Perhaps even the closest possible .

 |    Zettelkasten   |                       `nb`                      |
 |:-----------------:|:-----------------------------------------------:|